 Teachers are responsible and accountable for the development and progress of all pupils in their class, including pupils who access support from Learning Support Assistants (LSAs).
-Pupils are only identified as having SEN if they make little or no progress, despite taking part in appropriate interventions, with adjustments and good quality personalised teaching.
-The teacher and SENDCo review all gathered information about the pupil's progress, including assessments to track each pupil's progress from their starting points.
+Pupils are only identified as having a special educational need if they make little or no progress, despite taking part in appropriate interventions, with adjustments and good quality personalised teaching.
+The teacher and SENCo (Special Educational Needs Coordinator) review all gathered information about the pupil's progress, including assessments to track each pupil's progress from their starting points.